pytorch/pytorch/docs/source/community/contribution_guide.rst

 If you've identified an issue, first search through the `list of existing issues <https://github.com/pytorch/pytorch/issues>`__ on the repo.
 If you are unable to find a similar issue, then create a new one.
-Supply as much information you can to reproduce the problematic behavior.
+Supply as much information as you can to reproduce the problematic behavior.
 Also, include any additional insights like the behavior you expect.